Beginner Breathwork Anxiety: 2025 Calming Guide

 Starting Beginner Breathwork Anxiety Practices

-Before diving into calming breath exercises, set up for success with these steps:
+Before you dive into breathing exercises, set yourself up for success with a few easy steps:

-• Choose a Position: Sit upright or lie down comfortably to relax your body.
+• Choose a Position: Sit upright or lie down—whatever lets your body soften.

-• Minimize Distractions: Close eyes or focus on a point to stay present.
+• Minimize Distractions: Close your eyes or soften your gaze on a single point to stay present.

 • Start Short: Try 2-3 minutes, increasing to 5-10 as you gain confidence.